-We will provide each presenter with a dark green cloth-covered, velcro-friendly display board measuring 6 feet wide by 3 feet high.
+We will provide each presenter with a dark blue cloth-covered, velcro-friendly display board measuring 6 feet wide by 3 feet high.
 No poster presentation should exceed these dimensions.
 The display boards are on stands, at eye level.
 Also on hand will be a supply of adhesive-backed velcro for mounting the presentations on the display board.
 Display materials should be light enough (paper or light card stock) to be held on the display panels by the velcro.
 No pins, tacks, staples, tape or other method may be used for attaching presentation material to the display boards.

 Locations for Printing Posters

 You are welcome to print your poster yourself (e.g. printing power point slides and arranging them into a poster display).
 Alternatively, you can have your poster professionally printed.
 Below are some printing companies located near the St. George campus:

 525 University Ave., R5 (South of College Street)